-All fish species collected from Santa Fe Dam Lake and used in advisory development were analyzed for mercury (as a measure of methylmercury), PCBs, selenium, and legacy pesticides, including chlordanes (cis-chlordane, trans-chlordane, cis-nonachlor, trans-nonachlor, and oxychlordane), dieldrin, DDTs (DDT and its metabolites dichlorodiphenyldichloroethane [DDD] and dichlorodiphenyldichloroethylene [DDE]), and toxaphene.
-Common Carp and Largemouth Bass were also analyzed for PBDEs.
+All fish species collected from Whiskeytown Lake and used in advisory development were analyzed for mercury (as a measure of methylmercury).
+Largemouth Bass were further analyzed for PBDEs, PCBs, selenium, and the legacy pesticides chlordanes (cischlordane, trans-chlordane, cis-nonachlor, trans-nonachlor, and oxychlordane), dieldrin, DDTs (DDT and its metabolites dichlorodiphenyldichloroethane [DDD] and dichlorodiphenyldichloroethylene [DDE]).
+Fish species that do not normally accumulate PCBs or other organic chemicals may not be analyzed for those contaminants in a particular monitoring study.